 ‘The risks of becoming too confident and over stretching, stretching further than you can really you know that you cannot make it but you still try’.
 (P4, I4, L633-636)

 This slight misalignment between the Psychologically-based Involvement Attributes and the Action-based Involvement Attributes reduced Jack’s level of involvement slightly because his thoughts were not matched to his abilities.
-Jack did had not learned to match his physical weakness with personal Goal Setting.
+Jack had not learned to match his physical weakness with personal Goal Setting.

 Gordon's involvement in his rehabilitation was weak overall.
 This weakness was identified by a poor Disposition towards his rehabilitation and matched the weakness of his Vision and Incentive and Personal Learning.
 Gordon had no personal Goals which served to weaken his involvement in his rehabilitation further.
 Gordon’s weak Psychologically-based Involvement Attributes were mostly aligned with his weak Action-based Involvement Attributes.